GNOME! The default on Ubuntu!

-As far as I am concerned, there is not much to choose between GNOME (Minimalist?/C-ish?) and KDE (Maximalist?/C++-ish?) styles of doing things.
-They both give you lots of clicky widgets and buttons on linux machines, arranged into an adequate conventional UI.
-Which is to say they are an undistinguished imitation of the floating patch of non-degradable UI decision conventions that is the modern desktop.
+At first glance there is not much to choose between GNOME (C-ish?) and KDE (C++-ish?) styles of doing things.
+They both give you lots of clicky widgets and buttons, arranged into an adequate conventional UI.
+Which is to say, they each approximate the floating patch of non-degradable UI decision conventions that is the modern desktop, with occasional innovations that we leave unexplained in order not to confuse Windows users during onboarding.
 They both look suspiciously over-engineered and tend to be installed with way too much extraneous crap, as per desktop tradition.

-GNOME comes configured as the default method of doing things Ubuntu and seems (therefore?) to have a larger user base (?) or at least more HOWTOs.
-KDE has a number of advantages; e.g. I think it is uncontroversial that basic file manager Dolphin is a better file manager than Nautilus as far as user experience.
-Certainly as far as my user experience.
-There are some other things which I prefer about KDE but not enough that I can be bothered booting in to KDE to remind myself.
+GNOME comes configured as the default method of doing things on the default distribution, Ubuntu, and seems (therefore?) to have a larger user base (?) or at least more HOWTOs.
+KDE has a number of advantages; e.g. I think it is uncontroversial that the KDE file manager Dolphin is a better file manager than Nautilus as far as user experience, and KDE email client, Kmail presumably cannot be worse.
+There are some other things which I prefer about KDE but not enough that I can be bothered booting in to a KDE to desktop to remind myself.

 What are the keyboard shortcuts?
 There are many.
 And they often conflict.
 Here is a design document which gives an outline/philosophy.
-Here is a cheatsheet.
+Here is a cheatsheet, which may or may not apply to your own flavour of GNOME.
 Highlights for my workflow:

 - Enter "Show Applications"